South Oakleigh Secondary College

 South Oakleigh College is a Victorian state co-educational secondary college within the City of Monash in south eastern Melbourne, Australia.
 It is located on Bakers Road, near the intersection of Centre and Warrigal Roads, in Oakleigh South.

+Principle

+The current principle of South Oakleigh College is Helen Koziaris (as of 2020).
+She works alongside 4 vice principles: Mark Picone, Anthony Katsianos, George Tzimourtas and Louise O'Neill.

 History

 South Oakleigh College was established and developed in the 2000s.

-The current principal is Helen Koziaris, after the former principal, Deborah Locco, was killed in a cycling accident in May of 2020.
+Former principal, Deborah Locco, was killed in a cycling accident in May 2020.

 Facilities

 Among the schools's facilities are a library, science buildings, food technology facilities, a 350-seat performing arts theatre, a television studio, a gymnasium and a fitness centre.

 Curriculum

 Subjects

 South Oakleigh Secondary College offers core strengthening subjects from Years 7–9, with elective choices being offered in Years 8 onwards.
 From Year 10, students are given the opportunity to study VCE subjects ahead of time, alongside their core subjects (English, Maths, Science and Humanities).
 In Year 11, students are also given the opportunity to complete Units 3 and 4 subjects, thus reducing the number of subjects they must study in Year 12.
 The subjects offered are: